 - Coughs and colds that last longer than other kids’

 - Coughs and colds that get worse at night

-If your child has these symptoms, talk with your doctor or call the specialists at the Children’s Colorado's Breathing Institute for an evaluation: 720-777-6181.
+If your child has these symptoms, talk with your doctor or call the specialists at the Children’s Colorado's Breathing Institute at 720-777-6181 for an evaluation.
 If these symptoms are extremely severe, go to the emergency department right away.